JamieCritchley/Dissertation/README.md

 As the game is set in a trench, the player can shoot monsters over the trench using a secondary periscope gun.
-This effect was achieved with a UI overlay combined with a camera height adjustment, and comes with a no-scope mechanic implemented by adding randomisation to the ray cast origin.
+This effect was achieved with a UI overlay combined with a camera height adjustment and comes with a no-scope mechanic implemented by adding randomisation to the ray cast origin.

 https://github.com/user-attachments/assets/5c17f7f2-9d4a-43f5-bec6-530d462ef3e8